 Most first-time drunk driving convictions under these laws are misdemeanor offenses.
 The penalties are like those listed above for driving under the influence.

-Note that states often impose harsher penalties when drivers have significantly high BAC’s (e.g., .20% or higher).
+Note that states often impose harsher penalties when drivers have significantly high BAC’s (for example, .20% or higher).

 DUI attorneys advise clients that they can challenge violations of these laws with an effective open container or DUI defense.
 For example, an accused can challenge a violation of either set of laws by saying that he/she was stopped without probable cause.

 As to violations of open container laws, a defendant can also use the defenses that:

 As to DUI cases, a DWI attorney can challenge drunk driving violations by asserting that: